 - We store supplier data to enable the receipt of services from you as well as financial details to pay you for your services.

 - As a referee, we use your personal data in order to contact you for a reference.

 Transferring your personal information outside the European Economic Area

 We occasionally transfer personal information out of the EEA where we are working with clients who have a business presence outside of the EEA.
-In these circumstances we would only transfer personal information to clients who comply with similar and equally stringent undertaking of privacy and confidentiality.
+In these circumstances we would only transfer your personal information, with your consent, to clients who comply with similar and equally stringent undertaking of privacy and confidentiality.

 What are cookies?

 All Cookies used by us and on this site are used in accordance with current Cookie Law.